Chronic Bronchitis CAN Be Defeated Without Drugs

 Chronic bronchitis is an infectious condition.
 Lowered immunity from poor diet, prolonged stress, bacteria transferred from other humans, UNDIGESTED Foods, POOR Elimination, and MANY Cough Suppressants (hide cause and deal only with symptoms) , Antibiotics (kill friendly bacteria that staves off lung infections), weakened immune system , Toxicity that hinders lungs function and invites accumulation of cellular debris, smoking.

 It worsens over years and will not go away on its own.
-The person becomes increasingly open to infections which further weaken the immune system possibly becoming life threatening.
+The person becomes increasingly open to infections which further weaken the immune system, possibly becoming life threatening.
 Antibiotics taken help less and less as they destroy the healthy bacteria and allow the recurrence of unhealthy bacteria, inviting the return of bronchitis.

 Acute bronchitis , inflammation of the bronchial tree, is generally almost as self limiting, like a bad chest cold, with eventual subsiding to undetectable levels.
 I say "undetectable" because the shrinkage of the breathing system tends to invite further episodes.
-This shrinking, surfactant (mucous type lining of alveoli) compromise, and or reduction in expansion/contraction flexibility is hard to detect.
+This shrinking, surfactant (mucus type lining of alveoli) compromise, and or reduction in expansion/contraction flexibility is hard to detect.
 One way to measure it is by regularly taking the breathing tests plus the rib expansion test and a few others included in the manual.
 The results of which can be logged in an electronic medical record.
 Or if you are a singer you may notice occasionally or frequently that you are having trouble reaching high notes or low tone sustains.

 Repeated bouts of bronchitis yearly or more often indicate the chronic type that includes accelerated shrinkage.

-Chronic bronchitis and/or asthmatic bronchitis: bronchial tubes become inflamed, and mucous becomes thicker and more profuse: difficult breathing and shortness of breath from clogged airways: repeated attacks of acute bronchitis: chest congestion: mucous producing and wheezing that lasts for several weeks or more: fatigue, weakness and weight loss; low grade lung infection, general malaise.
+Chronic bronchitis and/or asthmatic bronchitis: bronchial tubes become inflamed, and mucus becomes thicker and more profuse: difficult breathing and shortness of breath from clogged airways: repeated attacks of acute bronchitis: chest congestion: mucus producing and wheezing that lasts for several weeks or more: fatigue, weakness and weight loss; low grade lung infection, general malaise.
 Trouble reaching high notes or low tone sustains while singing may be an indicator of pending trouble.

 Insufficient activity encourages poor respiration and elimination.
 Toxins build up in the lungs and colon and create tension, exhaustion, skin and hair problems, and pale complexion.
 Complexion often changes within minutes after breathing is improved.

-Chronic coughing will cause loss of shortness of breath that will not be recovered without specific techniques and exercises such as those contained the Secrets of Optimal Natural Breathing Manual.
+Chronic coughing will cause loss of shortness of breath that will not be recovered without specific techniques and exercises such as those contained in the Secrets of Optimal Natural Breathing Manual.

 Background: Despite the findings in controlled trials that antibiotics provide limited benefit in the treatment of acute bronchitis, physicians frequently prescribe antibiotics for acute bronchitis.
 The aim of this study was to determine whether certain patient or provider characteristics could predict antibiotic use for acute bronchitis in a system where antibiotic use had already been substantially reduced through quality-improvement efforts.